4 Hours / 4 CEs

 • Intended Audience

-This training is designed for individuals involved in criminal forensic evaluations, including mental health professionals, forensic psychologists, psychiatrists, and other allied professionals.
+This training is intended for mental health and allied professionals who are involved in criminal forensic evaluations, including but not limited to mental health professionals, forensic psychologists, psychiatrists, and other specialists who participate in the assessment and analysis of individuals within the criminal justice system.

 • Mental Health Professionals